Types of Degrees Petroleum Technology Majors Are Getting

 |Hispanic or Latino||34|

-Americans aren’t the only ones with an interest in Petroleum Tech.
+Students from other countries are interested in Petroleum Tech, too.
 About 1.7% of those with this major are international students.

 How Much Do Petroleum Technology Majors Make?